How to plan a funeral service

 If you wish to make your loved one’s final journey even more personal, choosing a hearse or alternative mode of transport which celebrates their life can be a fitting tribute.
 You may also arrange a particular route for the funeral procession to take and may need to decide whether it will begin at the home of the person who has passed away, or a different location.

 Organising a wake or funeral reception after the service will allow friends and family to gather and remember a loved one in a more relaxed and less formal environment.
-If you do choose to hold a wake, you may need to book a suitable venue near to where the service was held and you should also consider providing food and drink for guests who are attending.
+If you do choose to hold a wake, you'll need to consider:

 We are here to help you arrange the funeral you want for your loved one.
 Your local Dignity Funeral Director will be able to talk you through the process of planning a funeral, helping you every step of the way.